fbpx

 • FREE rehearsal guides for band leaders

-Essentially Ellington Down Under Regional Festival
+Essentially Ellington Down Under Festival

 The festivals offer high school jazz bands a performance and learning opportunity like no other.
 Jazz at Lincoln Center clinicians travel from the US to adjudicate and workshop Australian high school bands, providing an experience that is priceless for both students and teachers.